 |Genital tract (man)||Ejaculation-orgasm||Erection|

 The Vagus nerve has a great role in the regulation of homeostasis.
-By the neuro-endocrine-immune connections, it can control the cardiorespiratory system, digestive system, inflammation, psychologic conditions, and pain (Yuan ve diğ, 2015).
+Through the neuro-endocrine-immune connections, it can control the cardiorespiratory system, digestive system, inflammation, psychological conditions, and pain (Yuan ve diğ, 2015).
 Vagus nerve stimulation started in the 19th century but the real usage was seen in the 1990s for the treatment of drug-resistant epilepsy and depression.
-In 2005 The US Food and Drug Administration (FDA) approved left implanted vagus nerve stimulation for treatment-resistant epilepsy and chronic resistant depression.
+In 2005 The US Food and Drug Administration (FDA) approved left-implanted vagus nerve stimulation for treatment-resistant epilepsy and chronic resistant depression.
 In 2015 again, FDA accepted vagus nerve stimulation for obesity treatment.
 Vagus nerve stimulation is also suggested for heart insufficiency.
-Transauricular vagus nerve stimulation is approved in Europe for epilepsy and depression in 2010, for pain in 2012.
+Transauricular vagus nerve stimulation is approved in Europe for epilepsy and depression in 2010, and for pain in 2012.
 Vagus nerve stimulation is being investigated for diseases like bipolar disorder, Alzheimer’s disease, insulin resistance, asthma, fibromyalgia, traumatic brain injury, stroke, tremor, and kinetic disorders (Yuan ve diğ, 2015).

-In their study in 2014, Clancy and her friends stimulated tragus with TENS current and found a decrement of sympathetic activity.
-Busch et al (2013) showed that pain perception decreases when concha and tragus are stimulated.
-Straube et al (2015) saw that left concha stimulation 4 hours per day for 3 months decreases headache days more than 50%.
+In their study in 2014, Clancy and her friends stimulated the tragus with TENS current and found a decrement in sympathetic activity.
+Busch et al (2013) showed that pain perception decreases when the concha and tragus are stimulated.
+Straube et al (2015) saw that left concha stimulation 4 hours per day for 3 months decreases headache days by more than 50%.
 Jacobs et al (2015) declare that transcutaneous vagus nerve stimulation improves memory in the elderly.
 When we look at the interrelation between depression, inflammation, metabolic syndrome, and heart diseases, vagus nerve states are in an important position (Howland RH, 2014).

 As a result, autonomic nervous system dysfunction conditions; hypertension, obesity, chronic pain, depression, sleep disorders, chronic fatigue, gastrointestinal disorders, the immune system-related disorder can be seen.
-The treatment of the functional impairment cures the diseases stated above in addition to epilepsy, addiction problems like disorders.
+The treatment of functional impairment cures the diseases stated above in addition to epilepsy, and addiction problems like disorders.
 Stimulation of the afferent branch of the vagus nerve in the ear seems to have an important role in the treatment of autonomic nervous system dysfunction.
-Shortly it is possible to see this method spreading all over the world and constitute a huge portion of the present treatment options.
+Shortly it is possible to see this method spreading all over the world and constituting a huge portion of the present treatment options.